Helping Learners to Enter and Stay in the Learning Zone

 Spotting these signals - and responding in the moment - keeps learners in that productive zone where growth and confidence flourish.

-So, when you plan your next session, ask: Are we stretching enough without overwhelming?
-That’s where the growth happens.
+So, when you plan your next session, ask yourself: Are we stretching enough without overwhelming?
+That’s where the real learning happens.